tranquilts/MATCH/README.md

 For each round, the game tracks the number of moves the player makes to match images.

 ### **Misses**
-The game tracks how many time players do not match images correctly while they play.
+The game tracks how many times the player does not match images correctly while they play.

 ## **Pause**
   Users can stop the game at any time and come back to finish the game without losing their progress.